MonkeyDLuffy756/TextAdventures/README.md

 Text Adventure Game
-Welcome to the Text Adventure Game!
 This is a Java-based interactive text adventure where the player explores rooms, interacts with items, and faces a final boss.
 The game demonstrates fundamental programming concepts and provides a fun, interactive experience.

 Features
 Exploration: Move between rooms using commands like go east and go west.
 Each room has unique descriptions and items.